Photo Gallery: Dark Sky Pad will appear here on the public site.

 Is the site accessible? |

-We are not certain the site is 'fully accessible' however we have taken measures to ensure that people using mobility aids are able to reach the concrete viewing pad and the washrooms.
+The site is not officially 'fully accessible' however we have taken measures to ensure that people using mobility aids are able to reach the concrete viewing pad and the washrooms.

 The short path to the concrete viewing pad from the gravel parking lot has an incline which can reasonably be traversed by people using mobility aids.